MadhavBahl/shebang-everything/practise1/README.md

 # Shebang-Everything

-Your onofficial guidebook to shell programming
+Your unofficial guidebook to shell programming

 ## Programs for practise